SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/android.md

 to help with creating the argument bundle.
 In most cases you only need to worry about the [`paymentOrder`][dokka-payfrag-argbuilder-paymentorder] property.
 The payment process starts as soon as the `PaymentFragment` is visible.
-Note that checkoutV3 is currently opt-in, so that merchants can upgrade without too much breaking changes and start using the new checkoutV3 when ready.
+Note that Digital Payments is currently opt-in, so that merchants can upgrade without too much breaking changes and start using the new Digital Payments when ready.

 ```kotlin
 val arguments = PaymentFragment.ArgumentsBuilder()